Harold Whalley (MM), Private 40603, 21st Battalion, Manchester Regiment

 Private Harold Whalley is buried in grave ref.
 Z 18259 in Macclesfield Cemetery.
 His mother asked for a cross and the words “THY WILL BE DONE” to be added to his headstone.

 The Commonwealth War Graves Commission holds casualty details for Private Harold Whalley.

-Locally, Private Harold Whalley is commemorated on the Macclesfield Park Green, Town Hall and St Michael’s Church war memorials.
+Locally, Private Harold Whalley is commemorated on the Macclesfield Park Green, Town Hall, St Michael’s Church and St Peter’s Church war memorials.
 The floral tributes laid when the Macclesfield Park Green War Memorial was unveiled on 21st September 1921 included one with the words “In loving memory of Private Harold Whalley, from brother, sisters, grandma, and family.”

 Brother of Tom Whalley, who served as Private 2228 (later 290457) with the Cheshire Regiment and survived the war; and Harry Whalley, who served as Private 437908 in the Labour Corps and survived the war.

 Cheshire Parish Baptism Registers: St Paul’s Church, Macclesfield